wwadman/bess-sizing-using-household-data/README.md

 # BESS Compare

-Compare any number of [Battery Energy Storage Systems](https://en.wikipedia.org/wiki/Battery_energy_storage_system) (BESSes, pronounced "bessies", a.k.a. home batteries) by simulating their expected savings for _your_ household.
+Compare any number of [Battery Energy Storage Systems](https://en.wikipedia.org/wiki/Battery_energy_storage_system) (BESS, a.k.a. home battery) configurations by simulating their expected savings for _your_ household.

-By providing your own household load profile and some BESS configurations that you are interested in, this tool shows
+By providing your own household load profile and some BESS configs that you are interested in, this tool shows
 1. how those batteries would ideally behave in your household in such a time period
 2. how much money they would have saved in that way